How To Measure Your Hips

 Accurate hip measurements - preparation

 Before measuring your hips, it's important to prepare properly.
 You'll find the measuring process a lot easier if you do it in front of a full-length body mirror.
 You'll also need a fabric tape measure (not a metal DIY one!) or a piece of string which you can use to mark and measure.
 Consider having a piece of paper and pen (or your smartphone) to hand as well, so that you can jot down the measurement straight away.
 Once you have those things ready, you can start measuring...

 - Remove outer clothes such as pants (trousers if you're British) and shirt.
 If you're wearing thin underwear, that's fine to leave on.
 Anything bulkier will give an inaccurate measurement.

 - Put your feet together

-- Hold the tape snugly around your skin, but resist the temptation to pull it so tightly that it divides you into two distinct sections, like a snowman.
+- Ensure the tape is held snugly around your skin, but resist the temptation to pull it too tightly.
+Make sure the tape is level and not twisted.

 Rate this article

 Please rate this article using the star rater below.
 If there is anything missing from the article, or any information you would like to see included, please contact me.